Cephalization

 A lobster is heavily cephalized, with eyes, antennae, multiple mouthparts, and the brain (inside the armoured exoskeleton), all concentrated at the animal's head end.

-Cephalization is an evolutionary trend in bilaterian animals that, over a sufficient number of generations, concentrates the special sense organs and nerve ganglia towards the front of the body where the mouth is located, often producing an enlarged head.
+Cephalization is an evolutionary trend in bilaterian animals in which, over a sufficient number of generations, special sense organs and nerve ganglia concentrate towards the front of the body, often producing an enlarged head.
 This is associated with the animal's movement direction and bilateral symmetry.
 Cephalization of the nervous system has led to the formation of a brain with varying degrees of functional centralization in three phyla of bilaterian animals, namely the arthropods, cephalopod molluscs, and vertebrates.
 Hox genes organise aspects of cephalization in the bilaterians.

 Bilateria

 Idealised bilaterian body plan.
 With a cylindrical body (in the main clade, the nephrozoa) and a direction of travel, the animal has head and tail ends, favouring cephalization by natural selection.
 Sense organs, brain, and mouth form the basis of the head.

 Cephalization is both a characteristic feature of any animal that habitually moves in one direction, thereby gaining a front end, and an evolutionary trend which created the head of these animals.
 In practice, this means the bilaterians, a large group containing the majority of animal phyla.
 These have the ability to move, using muscles, and a body plan with a front end that encounters stimuli first as the animal moves forwards, and accordingly has evolved to contain many of the body's sense organs, able to detect light, chemicals, and gravity.
 There is often a collection of nerve cells able to process the information from these sense organs, forming a brain in several phyla and one or more ganglia (clusters of nerve cells) in others.